lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-reports.md

    >
    >Special characters # and % in report title are replaced by a hyphen (-) on the report generation.

-6. Tap/click **Next**, to configure the columns of Download, Expiration, and Publish reports.
+6. Tap/click **[!UICONTROL Next]**, to configure the columns of Download, Expiration, and Publish reports.
 7. Select or deselect the appropriate checkboxes as required.
-For example, to view names of users (who downloaded assets) in **Download** report, select **Downloaded By**.
+For example, to view names of users (who downloaded assets) in [!UICONTROL Download] report, select **[!UICONTROL Downloaded By]**.
 The following image illustrates selecting default columns in Download report.

    ![](assets/createdownloadreport.png)